 Each month, the Extension Service publishes a newsletter about its exciting programs and events both past and upcoming.
 See what we are doing and how you can become involved.

-For more about the Tropical Fruit Festival and other events and programs of the Extension Service, check out the July 2018 newsletter.
+For more about Royal Poinciana Caterpillars and events and programs of the Extension Service, check out the September 2018 newsletter!

 If you, or someone you know, would like to begin receiving these newsletters, please contact Liz Yongue, at firstname.lastname@example.org or (305) 292-4501.